 NTFS File Recovery Concepts

-File recovery process can be briefly described as drive or folder scanning to find deleted entries in Master File Table (MFT) then for the particular deleted entry, defining clusters chain to be recovered and then copying contents of these clusters to the newly created file.
+The file recovery process can be briefly described as scanning a drive or folder to find deleted entries in the Master File Table (MFT), then for the particular deleted entry, defining the cluster chain to be recovered, and copying the contents of those clusters to a newly created file.

 Different file systems maintain their own specific logical data structures, however basically each file system:

-- Has a list or catalog of file entries, so we can iterate through this list and entries, marked as deleted
+• Has a list or catalog of file entries, so we can iterate through this list and find entries marked as deleted

-- Keeps for each entry a list of data clusters, so we can try to find out set of clusters composing the file
+• Keeps for each entry a list of data clusters, so we can try to find the set of clusters that compose the file

-After finding out the proper file entry and assembling set of clusters, composing the file, read and copy these clusters to another location.
+After finding the proper file entry and assembling the set of clusters that compose the file, read and copy those clusters to another location.

 Step by Step with examples: